The Chromatica Ball: Commercial performance

 On June 16, 2022, Billboard reported that the tour had surpassed $80 million in early ticket sales across its 20 shows.
 According to Arthur Fogel, the CEO of Live Nation's Global Touring Division, the shows in London, Paris, Boston, Tokyo, Toronto, Chicago, and Düsseldorf were sold out with over a month left until the tour's kickoff in July.
 Fogel spoke very highly of the commercial response to the tour's dates on sale, adding his only source of disappointment is "that we don't have more time to add more shows."
 He cited that Gaga's schedule, which includes her Las Vegas residency, Enigma + Jazz & Piano, simply did not allow time for more tour dates to be scheduled.

 Eventually earning $112.4 million from 834,000 tickets sold, throughout the tour's run, Gaga broke multiple personal attendance records and venue records.
-During her concert at the Stade de France on July 24, Gaga performed in front of 78,000 people, making this date the largest crowd of her career.
+During her concert at the Stade de France on July 24, Gaga performed in front of 78,000 people, making this date the largest crowd of her career at the time.
 She has the all-time top gross at Oracle Park ($7.4 million) and gross and attendance at Wrigley Field ($6.9 million; 43,019).
 On August 19, the singer broke the record for the highest attendance for a single concert at Fenway Park in Boston, performing to 37,200 people.
 The show also broke the record for the highest-grossing concert ever at the same venue, with over $5.7 million in ticket sales.
 The show at Hersheypark Stadium on August 28 grossed over $4 million, selling over 30,000 tickets, making it the highest grossing show ever at that venue, a record previously held by The Rolling Stones since 2005.

-It was reported by Billboard that The Chromatica Ball earned $28.3 million from six shows in July in Europe, $72.6 million in July, August, and September during the North American leg, and $11.5 million from two shows in Japan.
+It was reported by Billboard that The Chromatica Ball earned $28.3 million from six shows in July in Europe, $72.6 million during the North American leg, and $11.5 million from two shows in Japan in September.
 For all US shows, $1 from each ticket sold was donated to Born This Way Foundation.
 Gaga maximized her average audience, with 41,700 tickets per night, up 127% from her previous best of 18,400 on The Born This Way Ball.
 In average revenue, the tour was up 190% to a pace of $5.6 million, passing the Joanne World Tour's $1.9 million.
 With twenty shows, it became her highest-grossing tour in a decade, and marked the third $100 million-grossing tour of her career, following The Monster Ball and The Born This Way Ball.